ethberry/ethberry.github.io/docs/admin-panel/hierarchy/NATIVE/token.md

 sidebar_position: 1
 ---

-# Contract
+# Token

 Native token of the chain is a main utility token that could be used for all sorts of transaction.
-Of course, it does not require a contract and is placed here for unification with other tokes

 ## Creation